Using OMNY

 The OMNY card is a physical, plastic card.
 It is shaped like a credit card with the word OMNY in the front.
 It has barcodes both on the front as well as on the back of the card.
 The back side also has a magnetic stripe as well as an expiration date.

 A word of caution: the OMNY card has a bunch of details in the back including an 18-digit card number, a CVV number and an expiration date.
-Using these information, anyone can register the card online and see the card's entire past usage including all the subway stations you have swiped in.
-As such, be careful about posting pictures of the card on social media.
+Using this information, anyone can register the card online, see the card's transaction history and even transfer its balance to another card by marking it as lost.
+As such, be careful about posting pictures of back side of the card on social media.

 Once you are set up with any of these three payment methods, you are ready to use it to pay for your subway ride.
 You will find OMNY readers at every turnstile at every subway station and on every MTA bus throughout the entire system.
 The readers look like this: